 An Indigenous Haven

 41 acres in size, this piece of land boasts a richness in biodiversity and pays attention to the unique beauty of the KwaZulu-Natal landscape.
-It hosts a profusion of endemic plants, a protected wetland area, indigenous grasslands and an abundance of birds, insects and reptiles.
+It hosts a profusion of endemic plants, a beautiful wetland area, indigenous grasslands and an abundance of birds, insects and reptiles.
 Raptors, colourful butterflies, bees and blooming African irises can be spotted almost every day by those who stop to look.
-As we appreciate the beauty around us, we honour our founders, Danie and Judy, whose very own hands were part of the planting, sowing, toiling and transforming of the Campus grounds, and has led to inspiring a deep love for our land.
+As we appreciate the beauty around us, we find humility in honouring Danie and Judy, whose very own hands were part of the planting, sowing, toiling and transforming of the Campus grounds, and has led to inspiring a deep love for our land.

 Conservation on Campus

 Recognising that we have a responsibility to conserve and protect the unique and diverse ecosystem around us, our landscaping philosophy seeks to cultivate a sense of ‘Biodiversity Stewardship’ both on and off Campus, and foster an attitude of respect and responsibility towards leaving this land as a legacy for those who follow.

 Our Conservation efforts to date have included the installation of solar panels, a borehole and a number of hydration stations to encourage mindfulness around minimising the use of plastic water bottles.
 In addition, we have focused on the removal of alien vegetation and asbestos roofing in old buildings, as well as promoting kitchen waste reduction through a bokashi composting system.
 These efforts form part of a Campus wide initiative to create a sustainable future in which we are all aware of our interdependency and relationship with nature.